 The Science department's aim is to ensure that every student is engaged, makes outstanding progress and grows to have a rational, moral and ethical view of the world based on science.

 The study of science fires pupils' curiosity about phenomena in the world around them and offers opportunities to find explanations.
 It engages learners at many levels, linking direct practical experience with scientific ideas.
 Experimentation and modelling are used to develop and evaluate explanations, encouraging critical and creative thought.
 Students learn how knowledge and understanding in science are rooted in evidence.
 They discover how scientific ideas contribute to technological change - affecting industry, business, medicine and improving quality of life.
 They trace the development of science worldwide and recognise its cultural significance.
 They learn to question and discuss issues that may affect their own lives, the directions of societies and the future of the world.

-There are five dedicated laboratories (four recently refurbished) and two dedicated technicians to support teaching and learning.
-All laboratories are wirelessy linked to the school network and have data projectors.
+There are six dedicated laboratories and two dedicated technicians to support teaching and learning.
 Students have access to class sets of Kindle Fires.

 Key Stage 3

 The KS3 curriculum covers a comprehensive range of topics from the 3 main sciences: biology, chemistry and physics.
 Students will begin to develop working scientifically through practical activities and experiments.
 Science also has strong cross-curriculum links with maths, P.E and P.S.H.E.E .